 The N-acetylglutamate synthase gene encodes a mitochondrial enzyme that catalyzes the formation of N-acetylglutamate (NAG) from glutamate and acetyl coenzyme-A. NAG is a cofactor of carbamyl phosphate synthetase I (CPSI), the first enzyme of the urea cycle in mammals.
 This gene may regulate ureagenesis by altering NAG availability and, thereby, CPSI activity.
 Deficiencies in N-acetylglutamate synthase have been associated with hyperammonemia. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NAGS Gene

 NAGS (N-Acetylglutamate Synthase) is a Protein Coding gene.
-Diseases associated with NAGS include n-acetylglutamate synthase deficiency and urea cycle disorder.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include acetyl-CoA:L-glutamate N-acetyltransferase activity.
+Diseases associated with NAGS include n-acetylglutamate synthase deficiency and carbamoylphosphate synthetase i deficiency.
+Among its related pathways are Metabolism and Carbon metabolism.
+GO annotations related to this gene include transferase activity and acetyl-CoA:L-glutamate N-acetyltransferase activity.

 UniProtKB/Swiss-Prot for NAGS Gene

 Plays a role in the regulation of ureagenesis by producing the essential cofactor N-acetylglutamate (NAG), thus modulating carbamoylphosphate synthase I (CPSI) activity